J. P. Knapp Library

 Desktop computers are provided for searching databases and obtaining journal articles or other research material.
 The library has two printers for library-related hard copy: a duplex monochrome laser printer and a color laser printer with high memory capacity to handle large PDF files.
 The desktop computers are accessible only by UNC Lineberger network registrants.

 Library materials may be taken to any photocopier within the Lineberger building and returned promptly to the library.
 Copies are charged to a lab or administrative account and a code is needed to use the copiers.
-Visitors who need copies should ask the librarian for assistance.

 The library has wireless access.
 Laptops registered with the UNC School of Medicine may be used for Internet access via wired or wireless connection.
 In order for registered laptops to access the wireless connection, they must also have the proper wireless network configurations.
 For help with registering your laptop with the UNC School of Medicine and configuring the wireless network, contact UNC Lineberger's IT Support.